Postgraduate research courses in International Relations

 We require an IELTS score of 7.0 overall with an expectation of 6.5 minimum in individual sections.

-Located within the International Education Institute, the In-sessional English Language Service offers you a variety of ways to develop your research communication skills and language proficiency.
-The Service runs parallel with your doctoral studies and is completely free to use.
+The University’s Academic English Service offers international students a variety of ways to develop your research communication skills and language proficiency.
+The service runs parallel with your doctoral studies and is completely free to use.